 TINA, the Barracuda VPN protocol, is a proprietary extension of the IPsec protocol developed to improve VPN connectivity and availability over the standard IPsec protocol.

-Because the TINA protocol offers more advantages than IPsec, it is the main protocol that is used for VPN connections between CloudGen Firewalls.
-IPsec is used only for VPN tunnels between a CloudGen Firewall and a system from a different manufacturer.
+Because the TINA protocol offers more advantages than IPsec, it is the main protocol that is used for VPN connections between Barracuda CloudGen Firewalls.
+IPsec is only used for VPN tunnels between CloudGen Firewalls and a system from a different manufacturer.

-The firewall offers most of the advanced VPN features based on our proprietary TINA VPN protocol:
+The Barracuda CloudGen Firewall offers most of the advanced VPN features of the Barracuda CloudGen Firewall based on our proprietary TINA VPN protocol.